Visit The Mansion

 Notes on scheduling a field trip: Field trips require a minimum of 10 children (k-12th grade) and a maximum of 22 children per group.

 There is a maximum of two adult chaperones per field trip group.
 All field trips must be scheduled 14 days in advance.
-Field trips can only be scheduled between January 15-October 15.
+Field trips can only be scheduled between January 15-June 15 2026.

 The Conrad Mansion is a recipient of Flathead Electric Cooperative’s Community Education Grant for its educational history tours: